openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 variable.
 I use this variable in all the names of the Ziti objects I create just to make it more clear and obvious if I have to look back at my configuration again.

-Since I'm going to be access my Kubernetes API which I've deployed using the Oracle cloud I chose to use `k8s.oci` as my service name.
-When deployed by a cloud provider, the Kubernetes API is generated or updated with numerous SANS and IP address I can choose from to represent the `Dial` side which will get intercepted by the Ziti Desktop Edge for Windows.
+Since I'm going to be accessing my Kubernetes API which I've deployed using the Oracle cloud I chose to use `k8s.oci` as my service name.
+When deployed by a cloud provider, the Kubernetes API is generated or updated with numerous SANS and IP address I can choose from to represent the `Dial` side which will be intercepted by the Ziti Desktop Edge for Windows.
 The Oracle cloud console informs me that the private IP of `10.0.0.6` was assigned to my cluster when I click on the 'Access Cluster' button which is why I chose to use that value below.
 I could have choosen to use any of the DNS names provided by OKE.
 There are at least five I could choose from, all visible as SANS on the cert that the server